 - The closer the dimensions of the characters are to the dimensions of your actor, the more accurate your results will be.

 Pay attention to this tab during calibration and recording as it will let you know if any of your sensors are having problems.
-The battery, magnetic interference, and data quality columns should stay green the majority of the time.
+The Battery, Magnetic, and Signal columns should stay green the majority of the time.
 If any of them are red for more than a few seconds, it may be time to troubleshoot.

 - Battery in the red just means low battery, so charging the sensors should fix that.